AntoineDargier/Machine-Learning-Course/CEM-Algorithm-and-Diagonal-Gaussian-Mixtures/README.md

 * ```scipy```

 ### Conclusion
-In this study we implemented the kmeans algorithm.
-We found that the kmeans were very dependent on the initialization, and that the output could therefore vary greatly from one classification to another.
+In this study I implemented the kmeans algorithm.
+I found that the kmeans were very dependent on the initialization, and that the output could therefore vary greatly from one classification to another.
-The CEM algorithm has much less variability, and enables us to find the two classes more accurately.
+The CEM algorithm has much less variability, and enables me to find the two classes more accurately.
 It seems more appropriate to use it for this type of unsupervised classification.